When you’re a small business owner, your bottom line matters. So why not earn rewards for purchases you’re already making?

 Redeeming Points Through the Chase Ultimate Rewards Travel Portal

-Pair with other Ultimate Reward Cards to Transfer with Airline and Hotel Partners
+Pair With Other Ultimate Rewards Cards to Transfer to Airline and Hotel Partners

-If you hold an Ultimate Rewards earning card like the Chase Sapphire Preferred®, the Chase Sapphire Reserve®, or the Chase Ink Preferred℠, you can transfer the points earned from your Chase Ink Cash℠ to unlock huge value.
+If you hold an Ultimate Rewards-earning card like the Chase Sapphire Preferred® Card, the Chase Sapphire Reserve®, or the Ink Business Preferred℠ Credit Card, you can transfer the points earned from your Ink Business Cash℠ Credit Card to unlock huge value.

-The reason Chase Ultimate Reward points are viewed as incredibly valuable is due to their ability to be transferred to select airline and hotel partners.
+Chase Ultimate Rewards points are incredibly valuable because of their ability to be transferred to select airline and hotel partners.
 This opens up a wealth of different options for your points in terms of the experiences that can be booked with them.

-If you’re strategic about how you use your Ultimate Reward points, you can book first/business class flights, or five-star hotel stays for just pennies on the dollar.
+If you’re strategic about how you use your Ultimate Reward points, you can book first/business class flights, or 5-star hotel stays for just pennies on the dollar.

-If you’re new to the world of points and miles or find it difficult to navigate the different transfer partners and award charts – we are here to help!
-We’ve put together a guide on Chase’s transfer partners and how to use them, to get you traveling like a pro in no time.
+New to the world of points and miles, or find it difficult to navigate the different transfer partners and award charts?
+We are here to help!
+We’ve put together a guide on Chase’s transfer partners and how to use them to get you traveling like a pro in no time.

 Chase Airline Transfer Partners

 |Flying Blue AIR FRANCE KLM||1,000||1:1||1-7 days|

 |Iberia Plus||1,000||1:1||Almost Instant|